briis/pyrenoweb/README.md

 # Python Wrapper for RenoWeb Garbage System API

-A module to retrieve Garbage Collection data for Danish Municipalities hat are using RenoWeb
+A module to retrieve Garbage Collection data for Danish Municipalities that are using RenoWeb

 You need a Municipality ID and a Address ID to get the Sensor Data.
 In order to get this run the following in exactly this order: